The First Motion Picture

 There were a variety of minor differences with this new batch, such as the angle of the chamfer on the neck rings becoming steeper, and the eye-discs being set slightly further back.
 The bottom of the eye slot was squared off and stopped higher on movie Daleks, whereas TV props had a rounded slot.

 As well as these small differences there was an important change in the construction of the gunboxes.
-Shawcraft created an all-in-one shoulder section so that the gunboxes were moulded into body, resulting in a complete fibreglass unit.
+Shawcraft created gunboxes from fibreglass instead of wood resulting in a “complete” fibreglass unit.
 To facilitate pulling the casts from the mould, a change was made to the geometry of the gunboxes whereby the top of the box became parallel to the ground – generally referred to as the “flat-top” gunbox shape.
 But one particular alteration to the fabrication process resulted in a feature which would become infamous…

 The Infamous Hemisphere Misalignment